IsmaelTerreno/trello-geek/README.md

 - User can re-arrange the order of the Cards in a Column
 - User can also move a Card from one column to another
 - User can also edit the Names of the Columns by clicking on the Name
-- Todo list with items that can be marked off
 - You can categorize each item with a Color (Red, Yellow, Green)

 [Click here for a live demo in Github Pages](https://ismaelterreno.github.io/trello-geek)